 Orchard St isn’t the typical coffice – there aren’t any tables or outlets to accommodate freelancers with laptops.
 Yet somehow it’s still a nice place to work and absolutely bursting with good vibes.

 Go to Orchard Street to sample their raw food, juices, and elixirs and curl up with a book (or your laptop) on the platform or chairs outside.
 The building faces west, making it ideal for late afternoon work sessions in the sunshine.
-It’s not the place to go if you need a full day to work, but it’s perfect for a couple hours.
+It’s not the Bondi Beach cafe to go to if you need a full day to work, but it’s perfect for a couple hours.

 Address: 2 Brighton Blvd, North Bondi